University: Intergovernmental universities

 Universities created by bilateral or multilateral treaties between states are intergovernmental.
 An example is the Academy of European Law, which offers training in European law to lawyers, judges, barristers, solicitors, in-house counsel and academics.
 EUCLID (Pôle Universitaire Euclide, Euclid University) is chartered as a university and umbrella organization dedicated to sustainable development in signatory countries, and the United Nations University engages in efforts to resolve the pressing global problems that are of concern to the United Nations, its peoples and member states.
 The European University Institute, a post-graduate university specialized in the social sciences, is officially an intergovernmental organization, set up by the member states of the European Union.

 Organization

 The University of Sydney is Australia's oldest university.

 Although each institution is organized differently, nearly all universities have a board of trustees; a president, chancellor, or rector; at least one vice president, vice-chancellor, or vice-rector; and deans of various divisions.
 Universities are generally divided into a number of academic departments, schools or faculties.
-Public university systems are ruled over by government-run higher education boards.
 They review financial requests and budget proposals and then allocate funds for each university in the system.
 They also approve new programs of instruction and cancel or make changes in existing programs.
 In addition, they plan for the further coordinated growth and development of the various institutions of higher education in the state or country.
-However, many public universities in the world have a considerable degree of financial, research and pedagogical autonomy.
+Many universities in the world have a considerable degree of financial, research and pedagogical autonomy.
 Private universities are privately funded and generally have broader independence from state policies.
-However, they may have less independence from business corporations depending on the source of their finances.